-A corporation that is an S corporation for federal tax purposes may elect not to be a tax-option (S) corporation for Wisconsin tax purposes.
-This "opt-out" election requires the consent of persons who hold more than 50% of the shares of the tax-option (S) corporation on the day on which the "opt-out" election is made.
+The "opt-out" election requires the consent of persons who hold more than 50% of the shares of the tax-option (S) corporation on the day on which the "opt-out" election is made.
 To be effective for the current taxable year, the election must be made on or before the due date or extended due date of the corporation's current Wisconsin franchise or income tax return.
 The election is completed by the filing of a Wisconsin franchise or income tax return in accordance with the election.
 For more information, see the tax release in Wisconsin Tax Bulletin 91 (April 1995, page 18).